Faculty Hiring Process

 - When a final candidate has been identified, conduct reference checks as needed.

-- All records should be kept for 3 years.
+- All records should be sent to Human Resources after the search is complete.
+Records will be kept for three years.